6.5 Registration and instantiation

 Step 8

-As the pending list is empty, the registration procedure is done.
-All the modules recursively imported from the main module has been compiled and registered.
+Since the pending list is empty, the registration process is complete.
+All the modules that were imported from the main module have been compiled and registered.

 Instantiation

-Regardless of the number of imports or modules, instantiation happens only on the root or main module.
-To recall here is the relevant code where instantiate is called.
+Regardless of how many imports or modules there are, instantiation only occurs in the root or main module.
+To remind you, here is the relevant code where "instantiate" is called.

 Step 1